 Sources: Sources include eating undercooked, contaminated meat or using utensils or cutting boards that have had contact with raw meat; coming into contact with feces from an infected cat when cleaning the litter box; or drinking contaminated water.
 Toxoplasma also can be spread to infants if a mother has become infected before or while pregnant.

-Prevention: Cook food to safe temperatures — a food thermometer should be used to ensure food has reached a safe temperature.
+Prevention: Cook food to safe temperatures — a food thermometer should be used to ensure food has reached a safe internal temperature.
 Also, freeze meat properly; wash fruits and vegetables before peeling, cutting and eating; avoid unpasteurized dairy products; maintain clean cutting boards; and always wash your hands with soap and water.
 In addition, wear gloves when cleaning a cat's litter box or touching soil in case it is contaminated with cat feces, especially if pregnant or are at a higher risk of getting sick.

 One of the best things you can do to reduce your risk of food poisoning is to practice safe food handling at home.
 Consult a physician if you think you or someone else has been sickened by food poisoning.